 - Textiles and apparel

-You may be eligible for this program if you work in any of these industries.
-To find out more about CUSMA, have a look at this article.
+You may be eligible for this program if you work in these industries.
+Find out more about CUSMA.

 While working in Canada differs wildly depending on your job and where you're working, Canada is world renowned for vehemently enforcing workers' rights and providing fair pay.
-To better understand what working in Canada as an American like, look at these 12 FAQs.
+Learn more about working in Canada.

-Applying for jobs in Canada is broadly similar to the application process in the USA.
-However, if you want to ensure your application fits perfectly with Canadian standards, this handy guide will help.
+Applying for jobs in Canada is similar to the USA's application process.
+However, if you want to ensure your application fits Canadian standards.
+Learn more about how to get a job in Canada.